-Page 1 of 10 Revised: 06/07/2021 Revised: 06/05/2023
+Effective: 06/05/2017 Revised: 06/03/2019 Revised: 06/07/2021 Revised: 06/05/2023 Revised: 11/06/2024

 Stark State College provides an engaging, supportive, and empowering environment that creates the foundation for lifelong learning and individual professional development.
-The Student Code of Conduct is established to provide students a detailed list of prohibited behaviors for both on-campus and off-campus college-related activities, and disciplinary action(s) that can result in violating the Student Code of Conduct.
+The Student Code of Conduct is established to provide students a detailed list of prohibited behaviors for both on-campus and off-campus college-related activities and disciplinary action(s) that can result in violating the Student Code of Conduct.
 The conduct code shall also apply to student conduct involving violations of federal, state, or local laws.